 What is the The F.A.S.T.
 Splurge?

 Let’s face it.
-This Summer is going to be crazy!
+Life is going to be crazy!

 So you're going to have to put your music on the backburner - right?

 18 months ago I would have said yes, but still I'd have encouraged you to keep progressing with these obvious facts:

 - To become successful you have to do what most others don't and won’t...

 - Making progress WHEN life is crazy determines your success...